Carisoprodol: Non-medical use

-Combining a muscle relaxant like carisoprodol with opioids and benzodiazepines is referred to as "The Holy Trinity" as it has been reported to increase the power of the "high".
+Combining a muscle relaxant like carisoprodol with opioids and benzodiazepines is known as "The Holy Trinity" as it has been reported to increase the power of the "high".

 Recreational users of carisoprodol usually seek its potentially heavy sedating, relaxant, and anxiolytic effects.
-Also, because of its potentiating effects on narcotics, it is often used in conjunction with many opioid drugs.
-Also it is not detected on standard drug testing screens.
-On 26 March 2010 the DEA issued a Notice of Hearing on proposed rule making in respect to the placement of carisoprodol in schedule IV of the Controlled Substances Act.
-The DEA ended up classifying it under schedule IV.
+Because of its potentiating effects on narcotics, it is often used in conjunction with opioids.
+Carisoprodol is not tested for on standard drug testing screens, although tests for it do exist.

+On 26 March 2010 the DEA issued a Notice of Hearing on a proposal for placing carisoprodol in schedule IV of the Controlled Substances Act, later confirming its classification under schedule IV.

 Carisoprodol is sometimes mixed with date rape drugs.

 Overdose

-As with other GABAergic drugs, combination with other drugs that depress the respiratory system, such as alcohol, sedatives and opioids possess a significant risk to the user in the form of overdose.
-Overdose symptoms are similar to those of other GABAergics including excessive sedation and unresponsiveness to stimuli, severe ataxia, amnesia, confusion, agitation, intoxication and inappropriate (potentially violent) behavior.
+As with other GABAergic drugs, combination with other drugs that depress the respiratory system, such as alcohol, sedatives, and opioids, is risky.
+Overdose symptoms are similar to those of other GABAergics, including excessive sedation and unresponsiveness to stimuli, severe ataxia, amnesia, confusion, agitation, intoxication, and inappropriate (potentially violent) behavior.
 Severe overdoses may present with respiratory depression (and subsequent pulmonary aspiration), coma, and death.

-Carisoprodol is not detected on all toxicology tests which may delay diagnosis of overdose.
+Carisoprodol is not detected on all toxicology tests, which may delay diagnosis of overdose.
 Overdose symptoms in combination with opiates are similar but are distinguished by the presentation of normal or pinpoint pupils, which are generally unresponsive to light.
 Carisoprodol (as with its metabolite meprobamate) is particularly dangerous in combination with alcohol.
-Flumazenil (the benzodiazepine antidote) is not effective in the management of carisoprodol overdose as carisoprodol acts at the barbiturate binding site.
+Flumazenil (the benzodiazepine antidote) is not effective in managing carisoprodol overdose as carisoprodol acts at the barbiturate binding site.
 Treatment mirrors that of barbiturate overdoses and is generally supportive, including the administration of mechanical respiration and pressors as indicated and, in rare cases, bemegride.
 Total amnesia of the experience is not uncommon following recovery.

-In 2014 actress Skye McCole Bartusiak died of an overdose due to the combined effects of carisoprodol, hydrocodone and difluoroethane.
+In 2014, actress Skye McCole Bartusiak died of an overdose due to the combined effects of carisoprodol, hydrocodone, and difluoroethane.

-In 1999 actress Dana Plato died after taking carisoprodol (Soma) along with a few doses of a hydrocodone / acetaminophen painkiller (Lortab), in an overdose that was ruled a suicide.
+In 1999, actress Dana Plato died after taking carisoprodol with the hydrocodone/paracetamol painkiller Lortab, in an overdose that was ruled a suicide.

 Pharmacology

 Pharmacodynamics

-Carisoprodol, has a chemical structure similar to glutamate, a neurotransmitter, and dimethylglycine.

-Carisoprodol's structural similarity to meprobamate indicates GABAergic activity, including GABA_{A} agonism, similar to the mechanism of benzodiazepines but distinct; benzodiazepines are positive allosteric modulators of the GABA A receptor, and which have no direct agonist activity but rather increase the potency of the endogenous agonist GABA at this receptor.
-Similar to benzodiazepines, this allows carisoprodol to not only work as a muscle relaxant, but also help with anxiety.
-However unlike benzodiazepines, carisoprodol does not treat or prevent seizures.
-In fact it increases the risk of seizures, with the risk being even higher when discontinuing the drug after long-term use, especially if the drug is stopped suddenly, precipitating withdrawal.
+Carisoprodol's structural similarity to meprobamate indicates GABAergic activity, including GABA_{A} agonism, similar to the mechanism of benzodiazepines but distinct (benzodiazepines are positive allosteric modulators of the GABA A receptor, and have no direct agonist activity but rather increase the potency of the endogenous agonist GABA at this receptor).
+Carisoprodol thus not only works as a muscle relaxant but also helps with anxiety.
+Unlike benzodiazepines, carisoprodol does not treat or prevent seizures.
+In fact, it increases the risk of seizures, with the risk being even higher when discontinuing the drug after long-term use, especially if it is stopped suddenly, precipitating withdrawal.